Skip to content

 In production, you’d run this against your archived audit log on a regular cadence — daily, weekly, or per-incident — and alert on any mismatch.

 The audit log is the first place to look when an agent reports an unexpected failure.
-The decision.stage and decision.reason fields tell you where to look next.
+For DENYs, deny_reason tells you where to look next.

 The normalizer found no rule for (method, host, path).
 Either: